zRainerzz/Tkinter_projects/README.md

 this repository aims the beginners and i'm sure that after i finish working on it, you guys will be grateful. i'll make sure that nobody give a negative remark about it once finished.
 Thanks in advance.

-a big thanks to the opportunity that John Elder gave us, thanks to codemy.com as a whole for enlighting me with course.
+a big thanks to the opportunity that John Elder gave us, thanks to codemy.com as a whole for enlighting me and made me capable of doing such projects.